TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/interactive.rst

 that the :kbd:`Tab` key invokes the completion function; it looks at Python statement names, the current local variables, and the available module names.
-For dotted expressions such as ``string.a``, it will evaluate the expression up to the final ``'.'`` and then suggest completions from the attributes of the resulting object.
+For dotted expressions such as ``string.a``, it will evaluate the expression up to the final ``'.'`` and then suggest completions kutoka the attributes of the resulting object.
 Note that this may execute application-defined code if an object with a :meth:`__getattr__` method is part of the expression.
 The default configuration also saves your